The Giant Pool of Money: Content of the show

-Reception
+Reception and legacy

 The show was well received by listeners, stimulating ten times more listener feedback than average, all of it positive according to reporter Adam Davidson.
 In February 2009, Adam Davidson and Alex Blumberg were awarded the Polk Award for the episode.
-Chicago Public Radio's This American Life and National Public Radio, News Division won a Peabody Award for the episode, calling it "impressive for the arresting clarity of its explanation of the financial crisis we're in, and even more so for its having aired so early - May 2008."
+Chicago Public Radio's This American Life and National Public Radio, News Division won a Peabody Award for the episode, which the awards body deemed "impressive for the arresting clarity of its explanation of the financial crisis we're in, and even more so for its having aired so early – May 2008."

-In 2021, the episode was inducted into the National Recording Registry, becoming the first podcast to do so.
+In 2010, "The Giant Pool of Money" was chosen by New York University's Arthur L. Carter Journalism Institute as one of the top ten works of journalism from the 2000s decade, ranking it number 4.
+In 2014, Slate ranked the episode on its list of "The 25 Best Podcast Episodes Ever" at number 2.